ShorelineCrypto/nengcoin/doc/build-osx.md

 sudo apt-get install libtiff-tools
 ```

 dmg file is popular mac installation method for mac QT wallet.
 You can build dmg file with macdeploy.
-After successfully compiled wallet files with "make -j3"   (4 is CPU number of Ubuntu 18.04),
-you can run one command extra to generate dmg file:
+After successfully compiled wallet files with "make -j3"   (3 is CPU number of Ubuntu 18.04 to be used for compiling), you can run one command extra to generate dmg file:

 ```
 make deploy